-Acute infection in endemic areas usually occurs in childhood and can be asymptomatic.
-When present, symptoms start 1 to 2 wk after exposure.
+Acute Chagas disease in endemic areas usually occurs in childhood and can be asymptomatic.
+When present, symptoms start 1 to 2 weeks after exposure.
 An indurated, erythematous skin lesion (a chagoma) appears at the site of parasite entry.
 When the inoculation site is the conjunctiva, unilateral periocular and palpebral edema with conjunctivitis and preauricular lymphadenopathy are collectively called the Romaña sign.

 Acute Chagas disease is fatal in a small percentage of patients; death results from acute myocarditis with heart failure or meningoencephalitis.
 In the remainder, symptoms subside without treatment.